-Some Yanomami Indians still live in the deep wilderness of the Amazon.
-These people still follow centuries-old traditions and are very close to nature.
-Anyone who wants to spend a few days with this tribe must have something to gain, because you’re on the road for a long time….
+A few Yanomami Indians still live in the deep wilderness of the Amazon.
+These people still follow ancient traditions and are very close to nature.
+Anyone who wants to spend a few days with this tribe has to do something for it, because you are on the road for a long time…

-Of course you have to get to the Amazon first to reach the Yanomani Indians.
-Photographer Henk Bothof flew with a small group of travelers from the capital Caracas to Puerto Ayacucho, which lies on the Orinoco river near the border with Colombia.
-From there he continued his journey by flying a small Chesna plane to St. Carlos de Rio Negro.
-Arriving in St. Carlos a boat was ready to go on the Rio Casiquiare.
-Via the branching Siapa river he finally came close to some Yanomami villages.
+Of course you first have to get to the Amazon to reach the Yanomani Indians.
+Photographer Henk Bothof flew with a small group of travelers from the capital Caracas to Puerto Ayacucho, which is located on the Orin-oco River near the border with Colombia.
+From there he continued his journey by small Chesna plane to St. Carlos de Rio Negro.
+Arriving in St. Carlos had a boat ready to go up the Rio Casiquiare.
+Via the branching Siapa River he finally came close to a number of Yanomami villages.
 However, they still had to sail for three days to actually reach the first people.

-Henk tells that the inhabitants of a second village they visited had fled from the enormous amount of mosquitoes.
-“After a short introduction we sailed on to see the Shabono where they first lived.
+Henk says that the inhabitants of a second village they visited had fled from the enormous amount of mosquitoes.
+“After a short introduction, we sailed on to see the Shabono where they used to live.
 After a visit we also fled from the mosquito plague.
-In the Amazon you are bombarded non-stop by these animals.
+In the Amazon you will be bombarded non-stop by these beasts.
 We then went back to a village where we had made contact before and got permission to visit the inhabitants there.
-It took a lot of gifts like fishing lines, machetes, fabrics, etc. to get there.
-The Yanomami people don’t need money, but are happy with simple bargains.
-I was allowed to stay with these people for two days, and I was able to experience beautiful things like making arrowheads.
-The Yanomami people still hunt traditionally with bows and arrows.
+Many gifts were needed for this, such as fishing lines, machetes, fabrics, etc. The Yanomami have no use for money, but are happy with simple exchange items.
+I was allowed to stay with these people for two days and I was able to experience wonderful things such as making arrowheads.
+The Yanomami still traditionally hunt with bow and arrow.”

-Another characteristic of these indigenous tribes are their ritual customs, such as the application of Yakaona.
-Henk tells us that the shamans use powder from the bark of a tree and blow it into each other’s nose through a blowpipe.
-This snuff powder is called yakoana.
-On the one hand they use it as part of healing rituals for sick members of the community.
+Another characteristic of these indigenous tribes is their ritual practices, such as the application of Yakaona.
+Henk says that the shamans use powder from a tree bark and blow into each other’s noses through a blowpipe.
+This snuff is called yakoana.
+On the one hand, they use this as part of healing rituals for sick members of the community.
 On the other hand, the shamans may make contact with evil spirits.
-As with more Indian tribes, with the Yanomami, the spirit realm plays an important role in their culture.
-Each animal, stone, tree and mountain has its own spirit.
-There are also evil spirits among them that sometimes cause illness or attack the tribes.
-According to Survival, shamans control these spirits by using this powder.
-Henk saw it with his own eyes, ‘I wanted to try this ritual, but the guide advised against it, because it has a hallucinogenic effect that seems to be very intense.
-Unfortunately I wasn’t allowed to photograph or film this, but I did see it and recorded the sounds.
-That was very intense.
-The shamans are completely in a trance and images of birds and ghosts get visions”.
+As with other Indian tribes, the spirit realm also plays an important role in their culture with the Yanomami.
+Every animal, stone, tree and mountain has its own spirit.
+There are also evil spirits that sometimes cause diseases or attack the tribes.

 Living spirit of the Yanomami Indians

-Another noteworthy ritual is endocannibalism, in which the Yanomami people consume the bones of deceased relatives.
-Henk hasn’t seen this himself; it’s quite rare for an outsider to be allowed to attend.
-According to National International the body is wrapped in leaves in the forest, just outside the shabono.
-The bones are collected after about thirty to forty-five days after the casing has been consumed by insects.
-To us Westerners it doesn’t seem like a good thing, because the ashes are mixed in a banana soup which the Indians then eat.
-They keep the ashes in a pumpkin.
-During the annual commemoration day the ritual is repeated until there is nothing left of the ashes.
-This tradition is intended to strengthen the Yanomami people and keep the spirit of the individual alive.
+Another notable ritual is endocannibalism, in which the Yanomami people consume the bones of deceased relatives.
+Henk did not see this himself; it is quite rare that an outsider is allowed to attend.
+According to National International, the body is wrapped in leaves in the forest, just outside the shabono.
+The bones are collected about thirty to forty-five days after the shell has been consumed by insects.
+To us Westerners, it doesn’t seem like a good thing, because the ashes are mixed into a banana soup that the Indians then eat.
+They store the ashes in a pumpkin.
+During the annual Remembrance Day, the ritual is repeated until finally nothing remains of the ashes.
+This tradition is meant to strengthen the Yanomami people and keep the spirit of the individual alive.